Buy Tickets to Italian Museums

 Night at the Colosseum, Rome

 Night at the Colosseum, RomeTake part in Rome's most extraordinary experience.
-From May 2nd until November 2nd, 2013 small groups accompanied by a guide will be allowed to view the Colosseum under the moonlight!
+Until November 1st, 2014 small groups accompanied by a guide will be allowed to view the Colosseum under the moonlight!
 This after-hours tour will make your visit to Rome unforgettable.
-It is available on Thursdays and Saturdays at 8:40PM, 9:10PM and 9:45PM.
+It is available on Thursdays and Saturdays at 8:40PM, 9:20PM and 10:10PM.
 The guided tour lasts 1 hour and includes the tour of the Colosseum and of the Dungeons.
 However, the tour does NOT include the entrance to the Upper Tiers.
+Please note that the price includes One Select Italy Gift Certificate valued at $5.
+Select Italy Gift Certificates have no inherent cash value and can only be redeemed once on Select Italy's website.
+Select Italy Gift Certificates are not transferable.

 Colosseum and Roman Forum Pass, Rome

 Colosseum and Roman Forum Pass, RomeAny visit to Rome must include a visit to the ancient heart of the city, including the Colosseum, Roman Forum, and Palatine Hill.
 Now it's possible to reserve entrance to all three sites with just one ticket and to skip the line!
 The price also includes One Select Italy Gift Certificate valued at $5.
-By far the wisest and most convenient reservation you can make for your trip to Rome, the Colosseum and Forum Pass allows you to skip lines at all three sites, visit at any time of day on your chosen date and stay in the sites as long as you like.
+By far the wisest and most convenient reservation you can make for your trip to Rome, the Colosseum and Forum Pass allows you to skip lines at all three sites.
+Visit the Colosseum at your reserved date/time and the Roman Forum & Palatine Hill on the same day as the Colosseum, or go the following day.
+You can stay in the sites as long as you like.
 In addition, all three sites are located just steps away from one another, allowing for easy touring.
 Please Note: Select Italy Gift Certificates have no inherent cash value and can only be redeemed once on Select Italy's website.
 Select Italy Gift Certificates are not transferable.

 Accademia Gallery Tickets, Florence